 A hilarious case of mistaken identity on British football-themed breakfast show Soccer AM arguably brought the best out of Goater.
 The player was left at home during one particular show while his part-namesake Shaun Williamson, better known as Barry from Eastenders, was accidentally booked in his place, Williamson willingly faced the very questions written for should-be-guest Goater, pretending to be the Manchester City striker.

 The two fully embraced the mishap and appeared on the show together on numerous occasions with Williamson the repeated recipient of City-oriented inquiries and adoring Goat-related chants, all the while Goater was inversely interviewed about impending cabaret performances and stage shows.
 Regardless of fan’s diverging devotions, it proved almost impossible to dislike Goater.

 But, of course, few loved him like City and such was the measure of their lasting adoration, in Goater’s final game in English football while turning out for Southend United, back in the third tier for one last season, as many as 400 Manchester City fans descended upon Southend to attend their old hero’s last hurrah and serenade his final walk off of the pitch.

-Though it has been some 15 years since they last witnessed the forward adorned in their famous sky blue, their love for Goater persists more than any other as his status at the club epitomises more than just a player who played many games, who scored many goals, or whose goals won games.
+Though it has been over 15 years since they last witnessed the forward adorned in their famous sky blue, their love for Goater persists more than any other as his status at the club epitomises more than just a player who played many games, who scored many goals, or whose goals won games.
 Goater exists as perhaps the final true hero of the old Manchester City, the club before their formative financial revolution of 2008.